 When it comes to potato chips, you can never eat just one.
 Grab a bag to snack on and pretty soon you’re at the bottom.
 A great swap when you’re just starting to eat healthier is baked chips.
 Sure, they’re still chips, but you’ll consume fewer calories, which is a nice tradeoff.
 Ultimately, you’ll want to quit snacking on chips and instead swap them out for a healthy crunch like nuts.
 Almonds, cashews or pistachios are all good choices.
 These nuts are loaded with nutrients and contain protein as well as heart-healthy fats.

 If ice cream is one of your guilty pleasures and you find yourself grabbing for the carton a few too many times, start by substituting it with some flavored yogurt.
 You can even freeze it, for a more similar texture.
 You’ll end up consuming fewer calories, less fat, and adding some extra protein.
 Over time you can work your way up to eating Greek yogurt (which will pack even more of a protein punch) mixed with some fresh fruit.

 Get Sneaky with Pasta

 A big plate of pasta is a carb-lover’s dream, but when you want to make a healthier choice, start by swapping out your regular pasta for a whole grain option.
 Once you’ve made the initial change (it wasn’t that bad), now you can start experimenting with squash or zucchini noodles to try and sneak in some vegetables.
+Not into the zoodle trend?
+Try a protein-packed chickpea pasta alternative!
 Also, instead of ground beef in your sauce, go with leaner ground turkey.

 Freshen Up Your Salad